Hello, I’m Jacqueline (Jacquie/Jax)

 Healing and individuation unfold over time—through cycles of grief, growth, and renewal, including mourning what was lost and releasing identities that no longer reflect who you are becoming.

 I am drawn to the symbol of the arrow, pointing toward truth, clarity, and inner alignment.
-It invites the courage to face difficulty without abandoning yourself, transforming suffering into meaning, and reconnecting you with your inner authority—the Self you’ve been seeking.
+It invites the courage to face difficulty without abandoning yourself, to transform suffering into meaning, and to reconnect with your inner authority—the Self you’ve been seeking.